 He was also very irritable, belligerent, and prone to creating rivalries, even amongst his fellow fighters in the Greek War of independence.

 Due to these reasons, Papaflessas was personally hated by most of the rebelling Greeks; yet, no one could deny that he was a devoted patriot who died for his homeland.

 Born Grigorios Dikaios in Messinia of Morias (today Peloponnese) in 1788, he was the son of Dimitrios Dikaios, a man who had fathered 28 children.
 “Flessas” was a nickname.

-In 1816 he became a monk in the monastery of Panagias tis Velanidias in Kalamata, where he took the name Grigorios Flessas, hence “Papaflessas” (priest Flessas).
+In 1816, he became a monk in the monastery of Panagias tis Velanidias in Kalamata, where he took the name Grigorios Flessas, hence “Papaflessas” (or literally “priest Flessas”).

 Papaflessas soon clashed fiercely with a Turkish official over the monastery property and was forced to leave the area.

-He moved to the island of Zakynthos, where he became Archimandrite, and from there he chose to move to Constantinople in 2018.
+He relocated to the island of Zakynthos, where he became Archimandrite.
+From there, he chose to move to Constantinople in 2018.

 Once in Constantinople, he was initiated into the secret revolutionary society Filiki Eteria by Anagnostaras, who later became one of the great chieftains in the Greek War of Independence.

 Papaflessas demanded to know who the leader of Filiki Eteria was and threatened to slaughter a member of the secret society unless he was told.

 True to his character, he turned the house Filiki Eteria provided for him into a den of depravity, visited frequently by police due to neighbors’ complaints.